-Here are some of the things I do to reduce my carbon footprint and/or support the environment (some of these things are business oriented, others are things I do both as an individual and as a business owner - it’s all pretty entwined for me as a sole trader doing the majority of my work from home):
+Here are some of the things I do to reduce my carbon footprint and/or support the environment (both as an individual and small business owner):

 I do my business and personal banking with Bank Australia; they don’t invest in fossil fuels, or other shit things.

 I buy electricity and gas from Powershop, who provide carbon neutral electricity by offsetting carbon emissions via renewable energy assets.
 Unfortunately this still means I’m using fossil fuels; the plan is to install solar panels asap, as well as getting rid of gas from our property altogether.

 I only photograph weddings in Victoria (or within driving distance over the border) - I don’t take return flights for a day’s work.

 I don’t buy plastic packaging where possible.
 I reuse plastic, paper and cardboard packaging when I can.
 My mailing bags and labels are compostable, my delivery boxes are made from recycled cardboard, I use a paper alternative to bubblewrap, and the gifts I include for couples are locally-bought and environmentally-focused.
 My thank you cards are printed on recycled card using environmentally-friendly processes by PrintTogether.
 My USBs are made from bamboo.

 I try to buy quality locally-made clothes to wear on wedding days, and the rest of the time I wear mostly second hand clothes.
 The majority of my home and studio furniture is also second hand.

 I love gardening, and plant loads of indigenous trees, shrubs and flowers.
 Recent cohabitants include kookaburras, rosellas, magpies, a pair of tawny frogmouths, heaps of blue banded bees, a blue tongue lizard, and an echidna.

 In mid-2019, I’m planning on doing a carbon audit of my business so I can learn more about my specific emissions and how to target them.
 This will include looking into carbon offsets for any areas I can’t reduce effectively.